Quang Ngai FC (2025): Reformation, second dissolution and second reformation

 In 2016, Kon Tum club returned and competed in the Vietnamese Third Division.
+The club's home stadium was the 11,000-capacity Kon Tum Stadium.
 They ranked second in their group and promoted to the 2017 Second Division.
 They remained in the league until 2022 where Kon Tum suffered a relegation to the Third Division.
 After the unsuccessful season, the club dissolved for the second time.

 A new Kon Tum FC was created, being named Vị Trí Vàng Kon Tum for sponsorship reasons.
 The club competed in the 2023 Vietnamese Third Division and finished first of their group, thus making their return the Second Division.
 Following the promotion, the club changed its name back to the current Kon Tum FC.
 After their return to the Second Division, Kon Tum finished second in their group in the 2024 season and qualified to the promotion play-off game.
 There, they were defeated 0–2 by Định Hướng and again failed to promote to the V.League 2.

+Name change to Quảng Ngãi

+On 4 September 2025, following the incorporation of Kon Tum province into Quảng Ngãi province, Kon Tum FC changed their name to Quảng Ngãi FC, updated their logo and club colors from green to blue, and moved to Quảng Ngãi Stadium.